 Though government and the central bank are committed to enhancing financial inclusion through digital banking in Nepal, its pace is slow

-Globally, about two billion people are still out of reach of financial system.
-This, in itself, is a potential untapped market and a great challenge for bringing them to formal financial system.
+Globally, about two billion people are still out of reach of the financial system.
+This, in itself, is a potentially untapped market and a great challenge for bringing them to the formal financial system.

 Digital payments can facilitate wage transfer and remittance payments and have the potential to increase income by allowing households to smooth consumption and accumulate savings.